-From this model an organisation achieves a snapshot of itself, its competitors, and the environment.
+From this model an organization achieves a snapshot of itself, its competitors, and the environment.

 In Porter's competitive forces model, the strategic position is identified by the competition of existing / traditional direct, new market entrants, substitute products, customers, and suppliers.

-Porter's Generic Strategies Unit - I Management Information System (source:
+Porter's Generic Strategies